-I had heard of events such as ‘Gong Baths’ and other healing therapies that utilize sounds vibrations, but had not attended one until yesterday.
+I had heard of ‘Gong Bath’ events that utilize sound vibration, but had not attended one until yesterday.

-We were well prepared with blankets, pillows, coats and our drums to join in with the rhythms.
-Angie welcomed Cassandra and I with a warm embrace as we had not seen one another for a while, due to life’s unexpected occurrences.
+We were well prepared with blankets, pillows, coats and drums to join in with the rhythm session.
+Angie welcomed Cassandra and I with a warm embrace as we had not seen one another for a while, due to the unpredictability of life.

-I felt drawn to the quartz crystal bowls and looked forward to hearing them, Angie explained that their vibration connects to the higher spiritual energy centres of the body.
-As a healer and someone who has hosted psychic development circles, I know this method is of benefit to people involved in psychic development and spiritual practices.
+I felt drawn to the quartz crystal bowls and looked forward to hearing them.
+Angie explained how their vibration connects to the higher spiritual energy centres of the body.
+As a healer and someone who has also hosted psychic development circles, I know this method would be of benefit to people who are involved in these pursuits.

 Angie’s Beautiful Gong creates a wonderful calming vibration.